 Feast Day of San Giuseppe (Saint Joseph, Mary's husband), March 19, is also known as Father's Day in Italy.
 The day, which used to be a national holiday, is traditionally celebrated with bonfires and sometimes pageants with scenes from the life of Saint Joseph.
 Children give gifts to their fathers on San Giuseppe Day.
 Zeppole, a filled, doughnut-like pastry, are traditionally eaten on Saint Joseph's Day.

 Easter sometimes falls in late March with events during Holy Week, the week leading up to Easter Sunday.
-Second to Christmas, it's the most important religious holiday in Italy, and is observed with piety by most Italians.
+Second to Christmas, it's the most important religious holiday in Italy and it's observed with piety by most Italians.
 As the seat of the Catholic Church, Vatican City in Rome is at the center of the action during Easter week, with masses, processions and papal ceremonies.
 If you plan to be in Rome during this time, make your hotel and flight bookings well in advance.

 Festa della Primavera (nationwide)